oclipa/reactjs-cheat-sheet/README.md

 export default Users;
 ```

-Page Type: Server
+Behaviour:
-Emitted File Size: 429 bytes
+* Emitted File Size: 429 bytes
+* Page Type: Server
+   * If accessed using `<Link>`, returns JSON, which is rendered on client.
+   * If accessed using URL, returns rendered HTML + rest of app.
-XMLHttpRequest: No
+* XMLHttpRequest: No
+* Slow fetch; fast render.

 **getStaticProps()**

-`getStaticProps()` serves a fully rendered version of the page from the server.
-This is particularly useful for SEO or if an expensive data transformation is required, or if a private API must be protected.
+`getStaticProps()` *always* serves a pre-rendered version of the page from the server.
+The rendering happens *at build time*, which means the page can be effectively considered a traditional, static HTML page at runtime.

+This approach is particularly useful for SEO and/or ultra-fast access to a page is required.
+Also, it avoids expensive, real-time data transformations, or exposure of private APIs.

 The chief downside to this approach is that the page only presents data captured at build-time; it cannot present data that changes regularly.

 Example: